Elan Valley, Powys

 Centre for Alternative Technology, Powys

 An abandoned slate mine near Machynlleth was taken over by a sustainable community in the mid-1970s.
-At the Centre for Alternative Technology (CAT) the focus is on technology and inspiring holidaymakers with a range of interactive displays and working examples of environmentally-responsible buildings, organic growing, composting, waste management and sustainability at home.
-If that all sounds a bit worthy, it’s also simply a fun place to visit: in our experience, children really enjoy eating the flowers (staff encourage kids to try edible varieties), mucking around in the play areas, and rambling around the Quarry Trail.
+At the Centre for Alternative Technology (CAT) the focus is on technology offering a range of interactive displays and working examples of environmentally-responsible buildings, organic growing, composting, waste management and sustainability at home.

 GreenWood Family Park, Eryri (Snowdonia)

 One of the best family attractions in North Wales, GreenWood Family Park prides itself on being eco-friendly: it has the world’s only people-powered roller coaster, and the UK’s first solar-powered ride, the Solar Splash.
 There’s also active adventure play, mazes, archery, jungle boats, live shows and crafts, furry and feathered residents – and an indoor Enchanted WoodBarn as a rainy-day back-up.